BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

   ```
   Generally, more data is better, but to save the time it takes to process, I recommend to keep this number below 10.

   **Why this?:** As explained previously, preprocessing data is critical for this project.
 Therefore, having adjustments typically improves preprocessing accuracy.
 How this works is very simple.
 Every time you blink, the data is recorded.
-After you have blinked for all trials, the Micro:bit
+After you have blinked for all trials, the micro:bit
 will sum all the "raw" blink data and then average it out.
 This way, we have a higher chance of ignoring "bad" blinks, and the more "raw" blinks we have, the better we can ignore those.

 Remember, perfect real-time data processing is challenging.
 Even with adjustments, some errors are inevitable due to the precise nature of eye movements.
 It’s important to make adjustments one at a time, as too many changes at once may degrade the performance rather than improve it.